rumintsev/ITMO-Cloud-Tech-2024/README.md

 3 good practices for writing a docker file and 2 good practices for operating a docker file using an example of bad practices

 [DevOps lab #2 star.](devOps-2-star/README.md)
 Docker Compose 4 good and bad practices.
-Comtainer isolation.
+Container isolation.

 [DevOps lab #3.](devOps-3/README.md)
 5 good practices for writing a CI/CD file for GitHub Actions using an example of bad practices